 The number of seats in the visual communication program is limited.
 Formal advancement is competitive.
 Only the most highly qualified foundations students will be promoted.
-To be considered for advancement to the second year of the Bachelor of Science in Visual Communication program, a student must successfully complete the following requirements.
-Additional promotion restrictions may also apply.
+To be considered for advancement to the second year of the Bachelor of Science in Visual Communication program, a student must successfully complete the following minimum requirements.

-- all four foundations studio courses (DES 111, DES 112, DES 131, DES 132) with a minimum grade point average (GPA) of C (2.00) in each sequence (design and drawing) - both courses in history of material culture (DES 121 and DES 122) - MTH XXX or its prerequisite (MTH 00X) - at least one course in writing (WRI) at the 100 level or above - a minimum of 27 undergraduate credits (including the above courses) - a minimum CGPA of 2.30
+- all four foundations studio courses (DES 111, DES 112, DES 131, DES 132) with a minimum grade point average (GPA) of C (2.00) in each sequence (design and drawing) - both courses in history of material culture (DES 121 and DES 122) - MTH 100 or any other MTH course - at least one course in writing (WRI) at the 100 level or above - a minimum of 27 undergraduate credits (including the above courses) - a minimum CGPA of 2.30